rahilmoosavi/CountingPeopleOnEscalatorUsingYolo/README.md

-# Counting People On Escalator Using Yolov8 and OpenCv from scratch
+# Counting People On Escalator Using Yolov8 and OpenCv From Scratch

 In this repository, codes have been implemented to Counte people going up and down the escalator.For this purpose, I use OpenCV library and Yolo model.To go along with this repo, I also [wrote an article](https://medium.com/@rahil.gh.moosavi/counting-people-on-escalator-using-yolov8-and-opencv-from-scratch-1da725c0df66) In order to implement step by step from scratch.You can run the project according to the instructions below.